HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 The [Jekyll documentation website](https://jekyllrb.com/) has a [themes page](https://jekyllrb.com/docs/themes/) that provides links to four other websites that have extensive galleries showing what available themes look like when they are rendered.

 In most cases, the theme info page will link to a demo page that will show you what the theme looks like and will have a link to the GitHub site hosting the theme.
 For example, [academic](https://jamstackthemes.dev/theme/jekyll-academic/) is a theme for an academic website.
-There is a [demo page](https://jamstackthemes.dev/demo/theme/jekyll-academic/) and the [GitHub site](https://github.com/LeNPaul/academic) contains information about installing and configuring the site).
+It has a [demo page](https://jamstackthemes.dev/demo/theme/jekyll-academic/) and the [GitHub site](https://github.com/LeNPaul/academic) contains information about installing and configuring the site.
 We will use this site in the examples that follow.

+NOTE: to see the final configuration of the example files, see [this repository](https://github.com/baskaufs/example_website/).
+To see the website in rendered form go to [the homepage](https://baskaufs.github.io/example_website/).

 ## Specifying a theme